Carrie Lam

-After graduating from the University of Hong Kong, Lam joined the British Hong Kong civil service in 1980 and served in various government agencies.
+After graduating from the University of Hong Kong, Lam joined the British Hong Kong civil service in 1980 and served in various government agencies, including as Director of Social Welfare from 2000 to 2004 and Director General of the Hong Kong Economic and Trade Office in London from 2004 to 2006.
 She became a key official in 2007 when she was appointed Secretary for Development.
 During her tenure, she earned the nickname "tough fighter" for her role in the controversial demolition of the Queen's Pier in 2008.

 Lam became Chief Secretary for Administration under the Leung Chun-ying administration in 2012.
-From 2013 to 2015 Lam headed the Task Force on Constitutional Development for the 2014 Hong Kong electoral reform and held talks with student and opposition leaders during the widespread protests.
+From 2013 to 2015, Lam headed the task force on the 2014 electoral reform and held talks with student and opposition leaders during the widespread protests.
 In the 2017 Chief Executive selection process, Lam obtained 777 votes from the 1,194-member appointed Election Committee as the Beijing-favoured candidate and became the first female Chief Executive of Hong Kong.

-Lam's administration has seen controversies, including the trial and imprisonment of democracy activists, the disqualification of several pro-democracy candidates, as well as the criminalisation of the pro-independence Hong Kong National Party.
-Her government was also criticised for raising the qualification age for Comprehensive Social Security Assistance and for its handling of the cross-harbour tunnel toll plan, among other policies.
+Lam's administration had been marred with a series of controversies and thus relatively unpopular since inauguration.
+Her government was also criticised for raising the qualification age for social security, the proposed cross-harbour tunnel toll plan, and the historic ban on the pro-independence National Party, among other policies.

-In mid-2019, Lam's government pushed for a controversial amendment to the extradition law which received widespread domestic and international opposition.
+In mid-2019, Lam pushed for the controversial extradition bill which received widespread domestic and international opposition.
 Massive protests broke out and persisted throughout the latter half of the year, from demanding the withdrawal of the bill to Lam's resignation among five key demands.
-Lam suspended the bill in June and did not withdraw the bill until September.
-She also stood firmly against the other demands including an independent inquiry into police conduct and universal suffrage for Legislative Council and Chief Executive elections.
-The clashes between the protesters and police escalated, which resulted in more than 9,000 arrests as of July 2020.
-Responding to the COVID-19 pandemic was also a major issue of her tenure.
-Carrie Lam's popularity dropped to a historic low with the pro-Beijing camp suffering the worst landslide defeat in history in the November 2019 District Council election.
+Despite suspending the bill in June and eventually withdrawing the bill in September, Lam stood firmly against the other demands including an independent inquiry into police conduct and universal suffrage for legislative and leadership elections.
+Escalating clashes between protesters and police resulted in at least 10,000 arrests, and would only die down as COVID-19 hit the city.
+After the pro-government camp suffered a landslide defeat in the 2019 local elections, Lam's popularity further plunged to a record low due to the mishandling of the pandemic.

-On 3 April 2022, Lam announced that she would not seek a second term as Chief Executive, giving her wish to devote more time with her family as an explanation.
-She was succeeded on 1 July 2022 by John Lee.
+Lam also saw the Chinese Government imposing the national security law in July 2020, criticised for shrinking freedom in the city and silencing the dissidents.
+Opposition activists are tried and jailed while pro-democracy media were forced to close.
+In April 2022, Lam announced that she would not seek a second term as Chief Executive, giving her wish to devote more time with her family as an explanation.
+She was succeeded on 1 July 2022 by hardliner John Lee.